davidmyersdev/dots/README.md

 git clone https://github.com/voraciousdev/dots && cd dots
 ```

 Next, clone your dotfiles into the `profiles` directory.
-It helps to give the project an alias too, because profiles are named from the directory.
+It helps to give the project an alias, because profiles are named from the directory.

 ```bash
 git clone https://github.com/voraciousdev/dotfiles ./profiles/david